 How Much You Earn With Apple Bank Certificate of Deposits Over Time?

 Longer-term CDs at Apple Bank offer the highest interest rates.
-However, even the firm’s six-month CD has an impressive annual percentage yield (APY) of 2.00%.
+However, the firm’s six-month CD has an annual percentage yield (APY) of 3.50% which is on par with other banks.
 You should be able to generate a reasonable return if you invest a large amount and keep it parked for the duration of your CD’s term.
 The table below provides a few estimates based on current offerings and corresponding APYs.

 |CD Account||Apple Bank||Capital One||Ally Bank|